microsoft/mu/docs/DeveloperDocs/build_community_docs.md

 2. navigate to 127.0.0.1:8000 in web browser

 !!! important
-    If you get an error like ```Config file 'mkdocs.yml' does not exist``` you must run the preprocess step.
+    If you get an error like ```Config file 'mkdocs.yml' does not exist``` you must run the pre-process step.

 ## Advanced doc features